CSOgroup/TrES-Seq-Analysis/README.md

 ## Overview

 The analysis is made of 2 major parts, preprocessing (*PeprocessingScripts*) and the processing launchers (*ProcessingScripts*).
 Both are needed to demultiplex the raw reads, align them and process the result into usable matrices and fragment files.
-These files can then be used as input to reproduce the figures in the publication using the *FiguresScripts*.
-Alternatively processed files can be downloaded to start at the last step.
+These files can then be used as input to reproduce the figures in the publication using the scripts in *FiguresScripts*.
+Alternatively processed files can be downloaded to directly start at the last step.

 ## Step-by-step